Lloyds Bank International: Europe

 In 1911, Lloyds Bank (France) was formed when the bank acquired Armstrong and Co., based in Paris and Le Havre.
 From 1917, it was run jointly as Lloyds and National Provincial Foreign Bank.
-In 1955, the bank bought full ownership and it became Lloyds Bank (Foreign).
+In 1955, the bank bought full ownership, and it became Lloyds Bank (Foreign).
 In 1964, with branches in London, Paris, Biarritz, Bordeaux, Le Havre, Lille, Nice, Roubaix, St Jean de Luz, Cannes, Brussels, Antwerp, Geneva, Zurich and Monte Carlo and flourishing with the development of the profitable Eurodollar market, Lloyds Bank (Foreign) was renamed Lloyds Bank Europe.

 Banco Halifax Hispania

 In 2010, following the takeover of HBOS by Lloyds TSB Group, Lloyds TSB Spain and Banco Halifax Hispania S.A.U. became Lloyds Bank International S.A.U.
-In 2014, Banco de Sabadell completed the acquisition of the Spanish operation and renamed it Sabadell Solbank S.A.U.
+In 2014, Banco de Sabadell completed the acquisition of the Spanish operation and renamed it Sabadell Solbank.

 Bank of London and South America

 A strong connection with Latin America began in 1918, with the acquisition of the London and River Plate Bank.
-The 1923 merger of this bank with the London and Brazilian Bank resulted in the Bank of London and South America.
+In 1923, the merger of this bank with the London and Brazilian Bank resulted in the formation of the Bank of London and South America.
 Further expansion occurred in 1936, when BOLSA took over the Anglo-South American Bank.

 The Bank of London and Montreal was a joint venture between the Bank of London and South America and the Bank of Montreal, established in 1958 and headquartered in the Bahamas.

-In 1970, BOLSA acquired full control BOLAM and, in 1971, Lloyds Bank bought the controlling interest in BOLSA and merged it with Lloyds Bank Europe to form Lloyds and Bolsa International Bank, which became Lloyds Bank International in 1974, as it further strengthened its position in international markets.
+In 1970, BOLSA acquired full control of BOLAM, and, in 1971, Lloyds Bank bought the controlling interest in BOLSA and merged it with Lloyds Bank Europe to form Lloyds and Bolsa International Bank, which became Lloyds Bank International in 1974, as it further strengthened its position in international markets.

 In 1986, LBI's undertakings were vested in the parent Lloyds Bank by private Act of Parliament as changes in international bank taxation arrangements meant its ongoing existence no longer offered any commercial advantage.

 Other operations

-Although its foreign interests were focussed on western Europe and south America, by 1985, Lloyds Bank had offices in 45 countries worldwide.
+Although its foreign interests were focused on Western Europe and South America, by 1985, Lloyds Bank had offices in 45 countries worldwide.

 National Bank of New Zealand

 In 1872, the National Bank of New Zealand was founded in London as an overseas bank and shared many directors with Lloyds Bank.
-In 1919, Lloyds Bank acquired a small interest in the National Bank and in 1966, purchased it outright.
+In 1919, Lloyds Bank acquired a small interest in the National Bank and, in 1966, purchased it outright.
 In 1978, the National Bank moved its head office from London to Wellington.

-The commanding presence of the National Bank was further strengthened in 1994, by the takeover of the former government-owned Rural Bank from Fletcher Challenge, making it the country's leading provider of agricultural finance.
+The commanding presence of the National Bank was further strengthened in 1994 by the takeover of the former government-owned Rural Bank from Fletcher Challenge, making it the country's leading provider of agricultural finance.
 In 2003, Lloyds TSB sold the National Bank to the Australia and New Zealand Banking Group and in 2013, ANZ announced that the National Bank brand (including the black horse device and colour green) would be retired.